AdobeDocs/experience-manager-learn.en/help/cloud-service/local-development-environment/dispatcher-tools.md

 ## Prerequisites

 1. Windows users must use Windows 10 Professional (or a version that supports Docker)
-1. Install [Experience Manager Publish Quickstart Jar](./aem-runtime.md) on the local develop machine.
+1. Install [Experience Manager Publish Quickstart Jar](./aem-runtime.md) on the local development machine.

 + Optionally, install the  latest [AEM reference web site](https://github.com/adobe/aem-guides-wknd/releases) on the local AEM Publish service.
 This web site is used in this tutorial to visualize a working Dispatcher.